brascosDad/musicomp/README.md

 5. Make sure create controller is updating URI with section change
 6. Need to add save functionality to Arrange Ctrl functions
 7. Refactor ArrangeCtrl using lodash
+8. Use client-side songModel to build new section (since it's in 2 places)

 #### sample config.js
 module.exports = {